debarshibasak/go-kubeadmclient/Readme.md

 ### What is go-kubeadmclient?

 Golang SDK for creating kubernetes clusters.
-You can add nodes a cluster too.
+Operations that are currently supported are -

+- Create Cluster
+- Add nodes
+- Remove nodes

 The library automatically detects the operating system and then perform the operation for that particular os.

 ### Why is go-kubeadmclient?